brilliantlabsAR/docs/frame/building-apps-lua.md

     if data ~= '' then
         -- Try to send the data as fast as possible while true do
-            -- If the Bluetooth is busy, this simply trys again until it gets through if (pcall(frame.bluetooth.send, data)) then
+            -- If the Bluetooth is busy, this simply tries again until it gets through if (pcall(frame.bluetooth.send, data)) then
                 break
             end